-A substantial body of theoretical work has investigated how temporal fluctuations in selection parameters can influence long-term evolutionary outcomes.
-These studies treat fitness values as random variables that fluctuate across generations.
-Gillespie \citep{gillespie1972, gillespie1973}, Cook and Hartl \citep{cookHartl1974}, and Karlin and Liberman \citep{karlinLiberman1975} analyzed such scenarios, demonstrating that fluctuating selection can—under specified conditions—maintain polymorphism and favor the allele with the highest geometric mean fitness across time, which is shaped by both the mean and higher moments of the fitness distribution.
-Related results in population growth theory show that, in randomly varying environments, multiplicative growth is governed by the geometric mean of growth factors \citep{lewontin1969population}.
-In these analyses, stochasticity enters through selection; transmission parameters remain fixed.
+There is substantial literature on the effect of temporal variation in \emph{selection} itself.
+In these models, fitnesses fluctuate across generations and evolutionary change is governed by long--term multiplicative growth.
+Gillespie \citep{gillespie1972,gillespie1973}, Cook and Hartl \citep{cookHartl1974}, and Karlin and Liberman \citep{karlinLiberman1975} showed that fluctuating selection can maintain polymorphism and favor the allele with the highest geometric mean fitness, a quantity shaped by higher moments of the fitness distribution as well as its mean.
+Closely related results from population growth theory show that, in randomly varying environments, long--term growth is governed by geometric rather than arithmetic averages \citep{lewontin1969population}.

-\textit{Modifier theory} has also been extended to scenarios with variable selection regimes.
-In these models, the fitness landscape changes over time while the fundamental assumptions of modifier theory are retained.
-Indirect selection on modifier alleles can arise from spatial or temporal fluctuations in selection coefficients \citep{charlesworth1976recombination, carja2014evolution}, and environmental variability can favor nonzero mutation or switching rates by altering the geometric mean fitness of genotypes across cycles \cite{liberman2011evolution}.
-Recent simulation studies of multigenic mutation–rate modifiers in sexual populations further demonstrate that the form of selection acting on a quantitative trait—stabilizing versus directional—can bias the evolution of mutation rates through associations between modifier alleles and individuals in the phenotypic tails \citep{rozhok2021silico}.
-Together, these findings suggest that the evolution of transmission parameters such as mutation rate depends not only on the expected magnitude of environmental change but also on its distribution and directional properties.
+Modifier theory has also been extended to variable selective environments while retaining its core logic of indirect selection.
+When selection coefficients vary in space or time, changing fitness landscapes generate indirect selection on modifier alleles \citep{charlesworth1976recombination,carja2014evolution}.
+Environmental variability can favor nonzero mutation, recombination, or phenotypic switching rates by increasing the geometric mean fitness across environmental cycles, even when such rates are disfavored under constant conditions \citep{liberman2011evolution}.
+Related results show that, in periodically varying environments, unconditional dispersal can be favored for the same reason: modifiers that alter transmission or movement affect long--term growth through their impact on multiplicative fitness across environmental states \citep{schreiber2011evolution}.
+Simulation studies of multigenic mutation--rate modifiers in sexual populations further show that the \emph{form} of selection matters: stabilizing versus directional selection can differentially bias the evolution of mutation rates by altering the statistical associations between modifier alleles and the phenotypic tails of the trait distribution \citep{rozhok2021silico}.
+Together, these results show that the evolution of transmission parameters such as mutation rate should depend not only on the magnitude of environmental change, but on its temporal structure and distributional properties.